mukezhz/mentoringhub/README.md

       -p 5432:5432 postgres
 ```
 ## Run Backend
-- Be in root directory [FINALPROJECT]
+- Be in root directory [MentoringHub]
 - Install the poetry
 ```
 $ cd backend